Businesses near Canadian Tire Centre react to likely loss of NHL hockey | CBC News

 At 17 hectares in size, arena site could offer unique opportunity for redevelopment

-The Ottawa Senators have a new owner in principle and it's widely expected the team will eventually move to an arena that is more central, leaving residents and businesses near the Canadian Tire Centre (CTC) to ponder "life after the Sens."
+The Ottawa Senators have a new owner in principle and it's widely expected the team will eventually move east from Kanata to a more central location, leaving residents and businesses near the Canadian Tire Centre (CTC) to ponder life after the Sens.

 "Certainly it's a concern that we're going to lose all that extra business," said Kate Rutledge, owner and manager of Zak's Diner on Terry Fox Drive.
 "We get a big rush before the game starts and sometimes a little trickle in afterwards."

-Beyond the business side, Rutledge says if the Senators leave the current west end site she'll miss the pre-game excitement and the friendly ribbing between rival fans.
+Beyond the business side, Rutledge said she'd miss the pre-game excitement and the friendly ribbing between rival fans.

 Zak's has also benefited from non-NHL events like concerts and other shows, added Rutledge.